 A Free Application for Federal Student Aid (FAFSA) is required of all students for whom a PLUS loan is being borrowed.
 In cases of a non-custodial parent requesting PLUS funds, the FAFSA must be completed by the student and the custodial parent.

-A fixed interest rate of 7.9% is charged during all periods beginning on the date of the loan's first disbursement and only on the portion of the loan which has disbursed.
+A fixed interest rate is charged during all periods beginning on the date of the loan's first disbursement and only on the portion of the loan which has disbursed.
 Interest will not accrue on future scheduled disbursements until released.
-The PLUS loan is subject to a federal origination fee of 4% which will be deducted from the PLUS loan proceeds.
+The PLUS loan is subject to a federal origination fee which will be deducted from the PLUS loan proceeds.
 This federal fee helps reduce the cost of making these low-interest loans.

 The borrower must be the student's biological or adoptive parent or the student's stepparent if the biological or adoptive parent has remarried at the time of application.
 Your child must be a dependent student who is enrolled at least half-time in a degree-seeking program.
 For financial aid purposes, a student is considered "dependent" if he or she is under the age of 24, unmarried, and has no legal dependents at the time the FAFSA is submitted.
 Dependency exceptions are made for veterans, wards of the court, and other special circumstances.
 Note: A parent is not defined as a legal guardian or other relative.